Find and Evaluate Worship Songs for Church

 None - Some - Lots

 Songs with minimal repetition score higher.
-Of course, repetition isn't inherently negative (see Revelation 4:8 and Psalm 136), which is why it's not included in the initial weighting.
-But some people/churches (myself included!) are sensitive to it and often find excessive repetition distracting and unhelpful, so the option is there to adjust accordingly.
-Whilst any song can contain lines that are repeated a lot through the choice of the worship leader, songs that rely heavily on repetitive phrases score lower.
+Repetition isn't inherently negative (see Psalm 136), which is why it's not included in the initial weighting.
+But some people/churches are sensitive to it and often find excessive repetition distracting and unhelpful, so the option is there to adjust accordingly.
+It's worth noting that any repetition in Scripture is surrounded by deep truths, not simple phrases constantly repeated.

 See here for a list of albums reviewed for suitable songs.